 As a migrant student in Ireland, one of the changes that affected me the most was the weather.
 While in Nigeria, I was not conscious of the effect of the weather, nor did I check the weather updates as frequently as I do here in Dublin.
 In fact, it is necessary to note that sixteen degrees in Nigeria is a cold temperature achievable using the air conditioning system.
+Visit this website to know what does a capacitor do in an ac unit.
 If you wore puffer jackets in Nigeria, you could be seen as a robot- meanwhile, I now wear a puffer, a sweater and scarfs all at the same time.

 I have become so preoccupied with weather forecasts that what comes to my mind most times is how do I cheat nature- how do I get warm and comfy in the cold weather of Dublin?
 One of the least ways I have achieved this is by helping myself to a cup of hot tea almost every time- this is a popular culture in Ireland casually called cuppa tea .